A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Results

 We introduce Stroke Timing Asymmetry Rhythm (STAR), a single-parameter phase-domain rhythm generator that guarantees continuous phase speed and smooth first derivatives, producing bounded, monotonic up–down stroke asymmetry (Fig.~\ref{fig:SciRob_Fig3_S3M}, E to G).
 With the phase origin at mid-downstroke ($\omega=0$), \ac{STAR} is defined as

 where $\zeta$ is the flapping amplitude, $f$ is the nominal flapping frequency, and $A$ is the dimensionless modulation parameter for asymmetric stroke timing whose admissible range can be linearly normalized to $(0, 1)$ for convenience.
-The cosine form of the modulation function $p(\cdot)$ is chosen to suppress phase offsets arising from initial errors (Supplementary Text).
-This formulation provides three guarantees (Materials and Methods): (i) the cycle-averaged frequency is exactly preserved for any constant $A$, allowing intra-cycle timing to be skewed without altering mean rate; (ii) stroke asymmetry scales linearly and monotonically with $A$, yielding a simple yet direct tuning rule; (iii) both stroke angle and its first derivative remain continuous, preventing abrupt accelerations that could saturate actuators or excite structural vibrations.
+The cosine form of the modulation function $p(\cdot)$ is deliberately chosen to suppress phase offsets arising from initial errors (Supplementary Text).
+Formally, this formulation provides three guarantees (Materials and Methods): (i) the cycle-averaged frequency is exactly preserved for any constant $A$, allowing intra-cycle timing to be skewed without altering mean rate; (ii) stroke asymmetry scales linearly and monotonically with $A$, yielding a simple yet direct tuning rule; (iii) both stroke angle and its first derivative remain continuous, preventing abrupt accelerations that could saturate actuators or excite structural vibrations.

-To ensure smooth transients under time-varying control commands, we apply an \ac{IIR} filter to the reciprocal variable $1/p$ rather than $p$ itself (Fig.~\ref{fig:SciRob_Fig3_S3M}, H and I, and Materials and Methods).
-Since phase update is linear in $1/p$, filtering this variable preserves an unbiased mapping between the control input $A$ and phase increment (Fig.~\ref{fig:SciRob_Fig3_S3M}, J to L).
-Filtering $p$ instead would introduce nonlinear distortion and cumulative phase drift, corrupting stroke timing and reducing control effectiveness.
+To maintain flight stability under time-varying control commands, the control system must transition between different asymmetry levels without inducing mechanical jars or phase lags between the wings.
+We achieve this by applying an \ac{IIR} filter to the reciprocal variable $1/p$ rather than the modulation function $p$ itself (Fig.~\ref{fig:SciRob_Fig3_S3M}, H and I, and Materials and Methods).
+This nuance is essential for the time consistency of the rhythm because the instantaneous phase velocity is directly proportional to $1/p$, therefore smoothing this term ensures an unbiased mapping between the control input $A$ and phase increment (Fig.~\ref{fig:SciRob_Fig3_S3M}, J to L).
+In contrast, filtering $p$ would introduce a nonlinear lag that distorts the intended stroke timing and induces a cumulative phase drift.
+By processing the reciprocal variable, we preserve a linear relationship between the modulatory control demands and the resulting wing motion.
+This ensures that \ac{STAR} remains both responsive to time-varying commands and immune to the timing errors that typically plague rhythmic systems, ultimately allowing for more predictable and effective attitude control.

 Compared to prior stroke timing methods, \ac{STAR} provides a principled and analytically tractable law that simultaneously ensures: (i) bounded and continuous phase speed and smooth first-derivative kinematics; (ii) exact preservation of mean flapping frequency; and (iii) a single parameter $A$ that produces large and monotonic up-down asymmetry within provable bounds.
 These properties eliminate the main failure modes of earlier schemes such as discontinuous derivatives, narrow stability margins, and non-periodic or erratic phase trajectories.
 Consequently, \ac{STAR} is mathematically grounded, practically stable, and well suited for small-scale, actuator-limited flapping-wing platforms.